EAST H A R L E M TRIANGLE

 East Harlem Triangle’s leadership each have significant connections to the community and we work to continue a legacy of safe haven and heritage.

-Derrick Taitt, President
+Derrick Taitt, Executive Director

 Derrick Taitt has been a longstanding resident, neighbor, trusted resource and advisor to the East Harlem Triangle community for over 12 years.
 He was instrumental in the start of a community advocate organization along with his Mother and neighbors in the northern Harlem Community .
 This was the Harlem Neighborhood Block Association which still exist and going strong in the community.
 After retirement from Law enforcement he worked for the department of Justice Bureau of prisons and the U.S. Marshal program.
 He also worked for security companies which provided private security for the International Association of Gem Dealers.